Cuba in 10 days: the ultimate itinerary

 The best things to do in Trinidad

-While this this town offers a variety of activities for both the evening and during the day, it relies heavily on tourism, so you find yourself being almost overwhelmed by local touts.
+While this town offers a variety of activities for both the evening and during the day, it relies heavily on tourism, so you find yourself being almost overwhelmed by local touts.
 I would recommend spending three to four days here.
 A day for the beach, a day for the national park and waterfalls and day to explore the town (where you’ll most likely end up back at the beach).

 Hire bikes and ride down to Playa Ancón